Ghost (Nedor Comics)

-The Ghost is a fictional character, a superhero that appeared in comic books published by Nedor Comics.
+The Ghost is a superhero that appeared in comic books published by Nedor Comics.
 His first appearance was in Thrilling Comics #3 (April 1940).
 The character is loosely based on the pulp hero created by G.T.
 Fleming-Roberts, who was variously known as the Ghost, the Ghost Detective, and the Green Ghost.

 The character was later revived by writer Alan Moore for America's Best Comics.

 Nedor Comics

 The Ghost's origin was revealed in his first appearance in Thrilling Comics.
 The Ghost is George Chance, an occult investigator.
 Years of studying the mystical arts have given him the power of levitation, astral projection, turning himself or others invisible, and other seemingly magical powers.
 The Ghost uses his powers to fight crime, which he does while accompanied by his wife, Betty.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, the Ghost's arch-enemy is "the evil (though not mad) scientist Dr. Fenton, who sends his kidnap victims (including America's greatest leaders) back to the Stone Age, and brings back monsters, villains, and women from the past.
 Chance also fights the super-hypnotist Dr. Volkan and Martians in a recap of Edgar Rice Burroughs' Barsoom novels".

 The Ghost appeared as a backup feature in many issues of Thrilling Comics.
 His final Golden Age appearance was in issue #52 (February 1946).